Chart Color Schemes

 The level of residential development activity in Narromine is very low in comparison to the average area assessed nationally by AreaSearch

-Narromine has had approximately 12 dwelling approvals per year over the past five financial years, totalling 62 homes.
-As of FY-26, there have been 5 recorded approvals.
+Narromine has received approximately 12 dwelling approvals per year over the past five financial years, totalling 62 homes.
+As of FY-26, 5 approvals have been recorded.
 The population decline in recent years has maintained adequate housing supply relative to demand, resulting in a balanced market with good buyer choice.
-New properties are constructed at an average cost of $589,000, higher than regional norms due to quality-focused development.
+New properties are constructed at an average expected construction cost value of $589,000, which is higher than regional norms due to quality-focused development.

-This financial year, $3.7 million in commercial approvals have been registered, indicating the area's primarily residential nature.
-Compared to the Rest of NSW, Narromine shows significantly reduced construction (67.0% below regional average per person), supporting stronger demand and values for established homes.
+This financial year, $3.7 million in commercial approvals have been registered, reflecting the area's primarily residential nature.
+Compared to Rest of NSW, Narromine shows significantly reduced construction activity (67.0% below regional average per person), supporting stronger demand and values for established homes.
+This activity is also below the national average, suggesting the area's established nature and potential planning limitations.
 New development consists of 67.0% detached houses and 33.0% medium and high-density housing, with a growing mix of townhouses and apartments offering options across different price points.
-This shift reflects reduced availability of development sites and addresses changing lifestyle demands and affordability requirements.
-The estimated population per dwelling approval is 577 people, reflecting Narromine's quiet, low activity development environment.
-With the population expected to remain stable or decline, there should be reduced pressure on housing, potentially creating opportunities for buyers.
+This shift reflects reduced availability of development sites and addresses changing lifestyle demands and affordability requirements, differing from the current housing mix of 94.0% houses.
+The estimated population per dwelling approval is 577 people, indicating a quiet, low activity development environment.

-With population expected to remain stable or decline, Narromine should see reduced pressure on housing, potentially creating opportunities for buyers.
+With population expected to remain stable or decline, Narromine may see reduced pressure on housing, potentially presenting buying opportunities.

 Frequently Asked Questions - Development